Greg-T8/Notebook/topics/concepts/graphic_design.md

 It is often a strong alignment (combined with the appropriate typeface) that creates a sophisticated look, a formal look, a fun look, or a serious look.

-#### Alignment: How to get it

 Be conscious of where you place elements.
 Always find something else on the page to align with, even if the two objects are physically far away from each other.
 Look out for trapped whitespace.

-#### Alignment: What to avoid

 Avoid using more than one text alignment on the page.
 Don't center some text and right-align other text.
 Break away from centered alignment unless you are consciously trying to create a more formal, sedate presentation.
 Choose a centered alignment consciously, not by default.

-#### Alignment: Key Takeaways

-Chapter 3 of "The Non-Designer's Design Book" focuses on the principle of alignment, highlighting its critical role in creating visually appealing and coherent designs.
-Here are the key takeaways:

-1. **Purpose of Alignment**: Alignment is not about placing elements on the page arbitrarily but creating a visual connection between them.
-This principle is essential for organizing the page, enhancing its aesthetic appeal, and improving readability.

-2. **Creating Order**: Proper alignment brings order to a layout, making it appear organized and professional.
-Every element on the page should have a visual connection with another, ensuring that the design feels cohesive and intentional.

-3. **Guiding the Viewer**: Alignment helps guide the viewer's eye across the page, facilitating a logical flow from one element to the next.
-This invisible guiding line enhances the user's experience by making information easily accessible and understandable.

-4. **Types of Alignment**: The chapter discusses the importance of choosing a consistent alignment pattern (left, right, centered, or justified) and sticking to it throughout the design to maintain coherence and unity.

-    A centered alignment is the most common alignment that beginners use&mdash;it's very safe and feels comfortable.
-However, most designs that have a sophisticated look are not centered.
-As a beginner you need to break away from defaulting to centered alignment.

-5. **Avoiding Misalignment**: Misalignment or arbitrary placement of elements can lead to a cluttered, disorganized appearance, making it difficult for the viewer to navigate the information.
-Proper alignment eliminates confusion and clutter.

-    For beginners, stick to one text alignment on a page&mdash;all text is either flush left, flush right, or centered.

-6. **Enhancing Visual Appeal**: Strong alignment not only organizes information effectively but also contributes to the overall visual appeal of the design.
-It creates a sophisticated look that attracts the viewer's attention.

-7. **Application Across Multiple Pages**: For multi-page documents, alignment is crucial for maintaining a consistent look and feel across all pages, reinforcing the unity of the entire document.

-8. **Invisible Connections**: Even when elements are not physically close, alignment can create invisible connections between them, suggesting a relationship and continuity that enhances the design's coherence.

 #### Alignment: Examples